ongaunjie1/credit-score-prediction/README.md

 # credit-score-prediction
 Link to streamlit app: https://credit-score-prediction.streamlit.app/
-* note: The app might run out of resources if too many predictions are made, it will require me to reboot the app.
+* **NOTE**: The app might run out of resources if too many predictions are made, it will require me to reboot the app.
 Let me know if it happens!)

 ## About Dataset
 | Field Name    | Description                                                    | Type    |